-Hackensack Juvenile Lawyers for Theft and Shoplifting Charges
+Hackensack Juvenile Attorneys for Theft and Shoplifting Charges

 Regardless of how old you are, if you have a lapse of judgment and steal something from a store or a neighbor’s car or home, you can face serious consequences under New Jersey law.
 Juvenile offenders charged with theft and shoplifting can face loss of their driving privileges, community service, probation and detention, and having a juvenile record could prevent you from getting into (or staying enrolled in) college.
 But, you have options available.
 If you have been charged with delinquency, criminal defense attorney our firm can help.
 Our Hackensack juvenile lawyers represent clients in Criminal Courts and Family Courts throughout New Jersey, and he can help protect your future.